influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Meta nodes

 A cluster must have a minimum of three independent meta nodes to survive the loss of a server.
 A cluster with `2n + 1` meta nodes can tolerate the loss of `n` meta nodes.
-Clusters should have an odd number of meta nodes.
-An even number of meta nodes may cause issues in certain configurations.
+Clusters should have an odd number of meta nodes──and even number may cause issues in certain configurations.

 Meta nodes do not need very much computing power.
 Regardless of the cluster load, we recommend the following for the meta nodes: